Demystified: What Is DE&I in Education?

 Share This Article

-However, DEI, especially DEI in education, has always been a fiercely debated topic.
+However, DEI efforts, especially DEI in education, have become a fiercely debated topic.
 Many critics argue that DEI is an unnecessary addition to academic systems.
-But, incorporating DEI in education represents an opportunity to create a more kind, just and inclusive society.
+Meanwhile, proponents of diversity and inclusion urge school systems to incorporate DEI programs to ensure that all students have a chance to succeed.

 What Is DEI in Education?

-Benezet became a teacher in 1739, a time when strict, physical punishments were commonly used in schools.
+Benezet became a teacher in 1739, a time when strict, physical punishments were common in schools.
 He rejected this approach and treated his students with respect.
-He also periodically changed his teaching methods to fit the various learning needs of his students.
-Perhaps more notably, he believed that children of all genders, races and abilities deserve to have equitable access to school opportunities.
+He also changed his teaching methods as needed to fit the various learning needs of his students.
+Benezet believed that children of all genders, races and abilities deserved to have equitable access to educational opportunities.

 • Positive impacts on attitudes